arnaud4d/documentation/docs/web-studio/web-studio.md

 ![styles-library](assets/en/web-studio/properties-panel.png)

-Some visual properties, such as column size in datatables or grid areas, can be edited directly on the canvas.
+Some visual properties, such as grid areas or column size in datatables, can be edited directly on the canvas.

 ##### Overridden properties